 My Background and Interests

 At present, I am a Lecturer in Spacecraft Engineering at Queen Mary University of London in the UKMy QMUL page .
-Since entering academia in 2020, I have attempted to traverse the twofold research and education landscape in a manner that I think can expand consciousness- mine as well as of those who try to work with me.
-This is especially that case (I’d like to think) for students and early career researchers.
+Since entering academia in 2020, I have attempted to traverse the twofold research and education landscape in a manner that I think expands consciousness- mine as well as of those who work with me.
+This is especially the case (I’d like to think) for students and early career researchers.

 My Research and Pedagogic Philosophy: Tasteful engineering creativity via constructivist experimentation

-For students, I like to emphases exploration-based learning (as opposed to ), which deviates from the conventions of formal academia that are examination-focused (as much as my role permits).
-The dangers of eschewing exploration in educaation is bearing the anti-fruit in the extant populist model of STEM research where group leaders are focused on enhancing personal metrics by collecting more publications in a bid to raise personal research productivity indicesA classic case of Goodhart’s law.
+For students, I like to emphasise exploration-based learning, which deviates from the conventions of formal academia that are examination-focused (as much as one can do this within formal academia).
+The dangers of eschewing exploration in education is bearing the anti-fruit in the extant STEM research model where group leaders are focused on enhancing publication metrics by collecting more publications in a bid to raise personal research productivity indicesA classic case of Goodhart’s law.
 My issue is that these metrics are not an effective measure of the true outputs from academia- the career of advisees 2.
 Of course, this presumes advisees must also be self-motivated to grow their opportunities. .
 My conclusion is that a lot of today’s professoriate are not too different from philatelists3 but a potential answer lies in updating incentive structures.
-Or at least clarifying them; a funder should make clear it wants only journall papers or only datasets or a combination of these (and other) outputs.
+Or at least clarifying them; a funder should make clear if it wants only journal papers as outputs.
+Similarly, a university there shiuld be incentives for generating well documented tools and high-quality datasets.

 Footnotes